ucb-ist-drupal/ucberkeley_cas-7/README.txt

        Unchecking this is very likely to cause confusion.
 Users should change their passwords via CalNet.
 See *Change password URL* further down.

+  *Change Password URL*

+     This setting is blank because it can cause confusion.
+The intention of ucb_cas is that all users log into the site using Calnet/CAS authentication as opposed to Drupal's standard authentication.
+Therefore changing your site password would require changing your Calnet password (which can be done at https://net-auth.berkeley.edu/cgi-bin/krbcpw) and would result in
+     your password changing for all Calnet authenticated applications.
+     A user presented with a "change password" url might not understand the ramifications here.

   *Drupal Login Invitation*